hyesunyun/question-answering-cs6120/README.md

 ### QANet Model

+The QANet structure implementation on pytorch is mainly based on https://github.com/Aadesh-Magare/QANet-for-SQuAD-2.0

 Before training the model, please add the glove file (see setup) to `/data/original/glove`

 Run `python QANet_main.py --batch_size 32 --epochs 30 --with_cuda --use_ema` to train model with cuda.